yuta-51/portfolio/_posts/2021-09-2-Twitch-Viewership.md

 <img src="https://i.imgur.com/5MiJRc6.jpg" width=500>

-To load data into a remote database we need to establish a connection with it.
+To load data into a remote database we need to establish a connection to it.
 For a Windows machine, the pyodbc library can be used along with a MySQL database connector.
-However, for a Linux machine, it is much easier to use a library called ```mysql-connector``` as it does not require a mysql connector to be installed seperately.
+However, for a Linux machine, it is much easier to use a library called ```mysql-connector``` as it does not require a mysql connector to be installed as a dependency.
 This function creates a connection with our remote datbase using pyodbc.

 ```python